pingcap/docs-cn/explain-walkthrough.md

 From the child operator `└─TableFullScan_18` back, you can see its execution process as follows, which is currently suboptimal:

 1. The coprocessor (TiKV) reads the entire `trips` table as a `TableFullScan` operation.
 It then passes the rows that it reads to the `Selection_19` operator, which is still within TiKV.
 2. The `WHERE start_date BETWEEN ..` predicate is then filtered in the `Selection_19` operator.
 Approximately `250` rows are estimated to meet this selection.
-Note that this number was produced from a heuristic; the `└─TableFullScan_18` operator shows `stats:pseudo`.
+Note that this number was estimated according to the statistics and the operator's logic; the `└─TableFullScan_18` operator shows `stats:pseudo`.
 After running `ANALYZE TABLE trips`, the statistics should be more accurate.
 3. The rows that meet the selection criteria then have a `count` function applied to them.
 This is also completed inside the `StreamAgg_9` operator, which is still inside TiKV (`cop[tikv]`).
 The TiKV coprocessor understands a number of MySQL built-in functions, `count` being one of them.
-It also understands that `count` is safe to apply Stream Aggregation to, even though the results are not in order.
+The TiKV coprocessor also understands that `count` is safe to be applied to Stream Aggregation, even though the results are not in order.
 4. The results from `StreamAgg_9` are then sent to the `TableReader_21` operator which is now inside the TiDB server (the task of `root`).
 The `estRows` column value for this operator is `1`, which means that the operator will receive one row from each of the TiKV Regions to be accessed.
 For more information about these requests, see [`EXPLAIN ANALYZE`](/sql-statements/sql-statement-explain-analyze.md).
 5. The `StreamAgg_20` operator then applies a `count` function to each of the rows from the `└─TableReader_21` operator, which you can see from [`SHOW TABLE REGIONS`](/sql-statements/sql-statement-show-table-regions.md) and will be about 56 rows.
-Because this is the root operator, it can then return results to the client.
+Because this is the root operator, it then returns results to the client.

 > **Note:**
 >
 > For a general view of the Regions that a table contains, execute [`SHOW TABLE REGIONS`](/sql-statements/sql-statement-show-table-regions.md).

 ## Assess the current performance

-[`EXPLAIN`](/sql-statements/sql-statement-explain.md) only returns the query execution plan but does not execute the query.
-To get the actual execution time, you can either execute the query or use [`EXPLAIN ANALYZE`](/sql-statements/sql-statement-explain-analyze.md):
+`EXPLAIN` only returns the query execution plan but does not execute the query.
+To get the actual execution time, you can either execute the query or use `EXPLAIN ANALYZE`:

 {{< copyable "sql" >}}